U.S. asked to prioritize frontline essential workers as distribution of Moderna shots begins

 Initial doses were given to health professionals.
 Programs by pharmacies Walgreens and CVS to distribute the Pfizer vaccine to long-term care facilities are expected to start on Monday.

-Reporting by Rajesh Kumar Singh in Chicago and Carl O’Donnell in New York; Additional reporting by Idrees Ali in Washington; Editing by Lisa Shumaker, Sonya Hepinstall and Daniel Wallis
+Reporting by Carl O’Donnell in New York and Rajesh Kumar Singh in Chicago; Additional reporting by Idrees Ali in Washington; Editing by Lisa Shumaker and Sonya Hepinstall

 Our Standards: The Thomson Reuters Trust Principles.